carlynlee/cosmic-ray-edge-ai/SC25_NRE_Network_Requirements_CREDO.md

 ## Summary

 This NRE demonstrates a distributed cosmic ray detection network using federated learning to process real-time data from multiple sensor nodes.
-The experiment showcases how distributed computing can enable collaborative scientific discovery while preserving data privacy through federated learning techniques.
+The experiment showcases how distributed computing can enable collaborative scientific discovery through federated learning techniques.

 ## Use Case Description

 ### Scientific Objective
 Our experiment demonstrates real-time cosmic ray detection and analysis using a distributed network of sensors.
-The system processes cosmic ray detection events from multiple geographically distributed nodes, applies machine learning for pattern recognition, and uses federated learning to collaboratively train models without sharing raw data.
+The system processes cosmic ray detection events from multiple geographically distributed nodes, applies machine learning for pattern recognition, and uses federated learning to collaboratively train models across institutions.

 ### SCinet Cluster Integration
 The SCinet Compute Cluster will serve as our central processing hub, enabling: